 \section{Abstract}

-Fingerprinting Radio Frequency (RF) emitters typically involves finding unique emitter characteristics that are featured in their transmitted signals.
-These fingerprints are nuanced but sufficiently detailed, motivating the pursuit of methods that can successfully extract them.
-The most granular downstream task is known as Specific Emitter Identification (SEI), which requires a well informed RF fingerprinting (RFF) approach for it to be successful.
-RFF and SEI have a long history, with numerous application areas in defence and civilian contexts such as signal intelligence, electronic surveillance, physical-layer authentication of wireless communication devices, to name a few.
-RFF methods also support many other downstream tasks such as Emitter Data Association (EDA) and RF Emitter Clustering (RFEC) and are applicable to a range of transmission types.
-In recent years, data-driven approaches have become popular in the RFF domain due to their ability to automatically learn intricate fingerprints from raw data.
-These methods generally deliver superior performance when compared to traditional techniques.
-The more traditional approaches are often labour-intensive, inflexible and only applicable to a particular emitter type or transmission scheme.
-Therefore, we consider data-driven Machine Learning (ML)-enabled RFF.
-In particular, we propose a generic framework for ML-enabled RFF which is inclusive of several popular downstream tasks such as SEI, EDA and RFEC.
-Each task is formulated as a RF fingerprint-dependent task within the framework.
-A variety of use cases using real RF datasets are presented here to demonstrate the framework for a range of tasks and application areas, such as spaceborne surveillance, signal intelligence and countering drones.
+Fingerprinting radio frequency (RF) emitters typically involves finding unique characteristics that are featured in their received signal.
+These fingerprints are nuanced, but sufficiently detailed, motivating the pursuit of methods that can successfully extract them.
+The downstream task that requires the most meticulous RF fingerprinting (RFF) is known as specific emitter identification (SEI), which entails recognising each \textit{individual} transmitter.
+RFF and SEI have a long history, with numerous defence and civilian applications such as signal intelligence, electronic surveillance, physical-layer authentication of wireless devices, to name a few.
+In recent years, data-driven RFF approaches have become popular due to their ability to automatically learn intricate fingerprints.
+They generally deliver superior performance when compared to traditional RFF techniques that are often labour-intensive, inflexible, and only applicable to a particular emitter type or transmission scheme.
+In this paper, we present a generic and versatile machine learning (ML) framework for data-driven RFF with several popular downstream tasks such as SEI, data association (EDA) and RF emitter clustering (RFEC).
+It is emitter-type agnostic.
+We then demonstrate the introduced framework for several tasks using real RF datasets for spaceborne surveillance, signal intelligence and countering drones applications.